pascallaliberte/sharpen.page/index.md

 ---

 Hi, my name is [Pascal Laliberté](https://pascallaliberte.me).
-I'm preparing a service to help you sharpen that product or service you've got.
+I can help you sharpen that product or service offering.
 I'll help you make it more tuned to <mark>help your customer progress on what they're trying to get progress on</mark>, more distinctive, more incisive, and, well, <mark>more sharp</mark>.

 As a side effect, you'll be more confident about the decisions you make about your product.